-Areas of improvement and Actions Taken by the Institution EEC's final recommendations and comments on the HEI's recommendations by EEC , Staff are not routinely trained in general or e-learning pedagogy or tools.
+Areas of improvement and recommendations by EEC Actions Taken by the Institution For Official Use ONLY Staff are not routinely trained in general or e-learning pedagogy or tools.
 Although teaching is currently to a high standard, we recommend that relevant training become mandatory in order to assure standards going forward.
 Through institutionalised procedures, appropriate training, guidance and support is provided to teachers, so that they can effectively support the educational process.
 Especially for the new Adjunct Faculty (AF) members and the coordinators of courses, online training is mandatory and is provided by the E-Learning and Digital Content Management Sector and the Laboratory of Educational Material and Methodology of OUC, in the technological tools and Distance Education tools used in its Program of Study.
 The Library also provides online training in the use of its electronic resources and other tools.
-It is a requirement for new instructors (Faculty and AF) to complete this training within their first semester of teaching, otherwise they cannot be re- selected as instructors in upcoming semesters.
-These training programmes appear to be well-conceived.
-We would further recommend that all staff complete programmes like these (at least the first of the two) every 5 years or so, to ensure that they remain aware of current technology and best practices.
-The training programs that have been designed and offered for the training of the academic staff in matters of distance teaching and appropriate utilization of the possibilities of the educational technologies are the following: 1.
-Title: Teaching Staff Training Type of training program: Topic with asynchronous content, but with availability for support through alternative channels (forum, email, telephone, teleconference)
+It is a requirement for new instructors (Faculty and AF) to complete this training within their first semester of teaching, otherwise they cannot be reselected as instructors in upcoming semesters.
+The training programs that have been designed and offered for the training of the academic staff in matters of distance teaching and appropriate utilization of the possibilities of the educational technologies are the following: Choose level of compliance:

+1. Title: Teaching Staff Training

+Type of training program: Topic with asynchronous content, but with availability for support through alternative channels (forum, email, telephone, teleconference)